opertifelipe/opertifelipe.github.io/_pages/teaching.md

 nav_order: 5
 ---

-If you want to collaborate, or if you want to share new ideas, or if you want to simply drink a beer, please contact me at: [operti.felipe@gmail.com](operti.felipe@gmail.com).
+If you want to collaborate, share new ideas, or simply drink a beer, please contact me at: [operti.felipe@gmail.com](operti.felipe@gmail.com).